How to Know if MOSFET is Defective

 If you measure the resistance of the MOSFET terminal to terminal, you should consider the associated resistors for these affect the reading.
 For example in above circuit, when you measure the resistance across gate to source, what you read is not high resistance but the value of R1 which is 10k.
 Removing the 10k resistor will make the reading high.

-Step #3 on How to Know if MOSFET is Defective
+Step #3 How to Know if MOSFET is Defective – Continuity Test

 The third method on how to now if MOSFET is Defective is to do continuity test.
 Set the DMM to continuity mode.
 In modern DMM continuity mode usually have audible sound when the measured points are connected.
 Put the positive to drain and the negative of the DMM to source or vice versa, when the reading is zero or the DMM sound persists, the device is damage; shorted drain-source.